 Customer accounts, order history, and loyalty points (if applicable) should also be migrated.
 This helps you maintain relationships with existing clients and ensures seamless continuity.

 Magento themes can’t be directly transferred to Shopify.
 Instead, choose a new theme from Shopify’s marketplace.
-If you’re exploring design options, check out Shopify alternatives to compare platforms before committing.
+If you’re exploring design options.

 Before making your new Shopify store live, test every aspect—navigation, product filters, checkout process, payment gateways, and mobile responsiveness.
 This is crucial for providing a smooth user experience.